 A lovely sunny day again today, not quite cloud free but pretty good for October.
 We had a long walk planned today, so got a relatively early start and drive the short distance down to the seafront at Llanddulas.
 No sand in evidence though maybe at low tide in a couple of hours time?

 The coastal path wanders along the cycle route 5 all the way, which makes for easy walking but Poppydog has to stay on a short lead.
-It is right on the coast with the roar of the A55 somewhat reduced as it is running along above us on our left but until we reached Old Colwyn after a couple of miles rather unexciting.
+It is right on the coast with the roar of the A55 somewhat reduced as it is running along above us on our left, until we reached Old Colwyn after a couple of miles rather unexciting footpath.
 The sea defence here is these rather abstract concrete shapes – a bit like a double ended hammer with a twist in the middle so that the hammer ends are at an angle.

 I became rather mesmerised by them – why this shape?
 How fascinating it must have been to watch them being laid?
 How on earth did they do it?
 They were also numbered, the highest number I saw was 22378 and the lowest 6502 – I wonder how many there were?
 What a contrast – manmade concrete blocks and huge wind turbines versus flat calm teal sea and baby blue skies with a flotilla of white and light grey clouds – interesting.

 The beach at Old Colwyn was stony and access had been closed off, not sure why.

 No matter, we had all this sand, as we arrived at Colwyn Bay, to enjoy.

 It was surprisingly quiet, so Poppydog got the chance to ‘off road’ for awhile.

 At the centre of the beach is a state of the art cafe with exceptional views across the beach in either direction.

 Up on the promenade (which runs from one end of the beach to the other and on into Rhos-on-Sea) these rather rusty sculptures are quite eye catching.